updated on 09 March 2022

 Inns of Court

-Aspiring barristers have to join an Inn of Court and four Inns provide various scholarships and financial help.
+Aspiring barristers must join an Inn of Court and four Inns provide various scholarships and financial help.
 For information about the scholarships available at each of the four Inns of Court, go to the Inns of Court Scholarships section.

 Between them, the four Inns of Court offer millions of pounds in awards every year.
-They umbrella term 'award' is used to describe all scholarships, bursaries and grants.
+The umbrella term 'award' is used to describe all scholarships, bursaries and grants.

 Each Inn is a completely separate entity and so the rules governing scholarships differ.
-Amounts vary from £100 up to £22,000 and all are awarded on merit, although some Inns have awards for certain achievements.
-Most awards are given to students on the BPTC, but the Inns also have funds available for those on the GDL.
+Amounts vary and all are awarded on merit, although some Inns have awards for certain achievements.
+Most awards are given to students on the Bar course, but the Inns also have funds available for those on the GDL.

-It’s advisable to apply in the final year of your degree or in the year before starting the GDL or BPTC.
-The Inns’ websites have application forms which ask for character details, legal experience, income/funds and references.
+It’s advisable to apply in the final year of your degree or in the year before starting the GDL or Bar course.
+The Inns’ websites have application forms that ask for character details, legal experience, income/funds and references.
 You can apply for scholarships only at one Inn.
 If the scholarships committee likes your application, it will invite you to an interview.

 Some grant-making trusts and charities may offer financial assistance to those seeking to qualify as a solicitor.
 You can find information about grants, loans and other funds from your local education authority awards officer.